NREL/BEEAM/FMU/benchtop_demo/README.md

   - *Power Supply 1:* 19.92 V(DC)
   - *Power Supply 2:* 19.51 V(DC)
 3. The fan power supply was not characterized.
 Therefore, the efficiency curve for a generic 24V, 25W LED driver was used for the fan power supply.
 4. To demonstrate data exchange, the 32.7 ohm resistors were modeled with a small temperature coeffcient of resistance (alpha) estimated from the power variation with temperature present in the experimental data.
-The "R Temp Coefficient" worksheet of the *Experiment 9 Data Processing.xlsx* spreadsheet shows the calculation for this.
+The "R Temp Coefficient" worksheet of the *Measured Data.xlsx* spreadsheet shows the calculation for this.
 This calculation had little practical effect on the validation outcome.